RYSE Likes the Bad Boy Image with Their Sponsored Athletes?

 Out of everyone RYSE could have signed, I’m left scratching my head.
 Not only do I think signing Jeremy is a bad look for the brand (in my opinion), but I also don’t think it’s going to help them increase their sales.

-With Jeremy talking about a comeback to the Olympia stage (which I’ll have a separate article on), I really don’t believe he will come back to reclaim his title.
+With Jeremy talking about a comeback to the Olympia stage (which I’ll have a separate article on), I really don’t believe he will come back to reclaim his title and therefore it doesn’t make much sense for RYSE to sign him.
 It makes for a good storyline, but the competition these days has improved and I’m not sure the physique Jeremy has is what the Olympia judges are looking for – but I could be totally wrong?

 RYSE has a very cool supplement brand and one that I think many people will flock to.
 They have everything from protein powders, to pre-workouts, BCAAs, testosterone boosters, fat burners, protein pancakes, and focus products.
 Essentially, products in all the hot categories found on the market these days.

-All that being said, I’m not sure what value Jeremy brings to the brand.
+All that being said, I’m not sure what value Jeremy brings to the table with RYSE.
 Does he have a following?
 Sure.
 But signing someone who has had some anger management issues in the past may not be the best move for your brand.
 You want someone relevant in the industry at the moment – similar to Conor McGregor even though he isn’t the poster boy for being calm, cool, and collected.
 But he does bring an entertainment factor with him.

 Click here to continue reading…